Victoria Ordaz Garcia

 Lead Student Coordinator

-Ingrid Garay is a fourth-year student majoring in Management, Business, and Economics with a minor in Political Science.
-Born in San Salvador, El Salvador, and raised in Los Angeles, she aspires to become a judge within the criminal justice system.
-Passionate about advocating for low-income and undocumented students, Ingrid encourages them to pursue higher education.
-She is eager to support students at the Monarch Center, ensuring they feel welcomed and assisting with any questions they may have.
+Ingrid is a fourth-year Management, Business, and Economics major with a minor in Political Science.
+Born in El Salvador and raised in Los Angeles, she aspires to become a judge in the criminal justice system.
+She advocates for undocumented and low-income students, helping them navigate higher education with confidence.

 Zaid Martinez